eminekbl/PhotoGallery/README.md

 You can find the photographer's name, biography if available, and a photo description.
 You can also check out the photographer's Unsplash portfolio.
 <br/><br/>
-:large_blue_circle: This website uses unsplash-api, be sure to change API Key in before cloning.
+:large_blue_circle: This website uses unsplash-api, be sure to change API Key before cloning.

 ```bash
 src/api/unsplashApiKey.js